X-PLUG/mPLUG-Owl/README.md

 ```
 @misc{ye2023mplugowl,
       title={mPLUG-Owl: Modularization Empowers Large Language Models with Multimodality},
-      author={Qinghao Ye and Haiyang Xu and Guohai Xu and Jiabo Ye and Ming Yan and Yiyang Zhou and Junyang Wang and Anwen Hu and Pengcheng Shi and Yaya Shi and Chenliang Li and Yuanhong Xu and Hehong Chen and Junfeng Tian and Qian Qi and Ji Zhang and Fei Huang},
+      author={Qinghao Ye and Haiyang Xu and Guohai Xu and Jiabo Ye and Ming Yan and Yiyang Zhou and Junyang Wang and Anwen Hu and Pengcheng Shi and Yaya Shi and Chaoya Jiang and Chenliang Li and Yuanhong Xu and Hehong Chen and Junfeng Tian and Qian Qi and Ji Zhang and Fei Huang},
       year={2023},
       eprint={2304.14178},
       archivePrefix={arXiv},